ryskit/amazon-cognito-identity-management-workshop/docs/03-iam-auth.md

 ```

 Now with this new method in place, upload a new photo after logging into Wild Rydes then close your browser.
 Open a new window and try logging in again.
 Your photo should load as it did previously.

+## View the picture attribute in User Pools

+Lastly, you can view your user profile in User Pools to ensure the picture attribute has been set.

+1. Open the <a href="https://console.aws.amazon.com/cognito/home?" target="_blank">Amazon Cognito</a> console.

+2. Click on the **WildRydes** User Pool.

+3. Click **Users and groups**.

+4. Click on your user and view the attributes.

 ## Conclusion